 Internships and Work with Community Partners

-Earning a degree in public health at St. Kate's is distinguished by our unique internship opportunities, diverse student body, emphasis on women’s global health issues, and talented faculty who are experts in the field.
+Earning a degree in public health at St. Kate's is distinguished by our unique internship opportunities, diverse student body, and talented faculty who are experts in the field.

 The degree in public health from St. Kate’s is the first of its kind in Minnesota, and provides graduates with a wide variety of career options that include

 - community health worker/educator

 - prevention outreach specialist